 The median annual wage for opticians is $37,570.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $28,910, and the highest 10 percent earned more than $60,280.

 The median annual wages for opticians in the top industries in which they work are as follows:

 Opticians employed in retail settings may be required to work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

-Employment of opticians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of opticians is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.